Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Gradient suppression for arbitrary architectures

 This can be achieved by choosing appropriate values for the~$\theta_p$ and~$b_p$ in the penultimate layer.
 In particular, the attacker can set~$\theta_p=[0]$ and play with the bias term~$b_p$ to force the activation~$\phi_p$ to output zero.
 Indeed, when~$\theta_p=[0]$, we have that $\phi_p(x \otimes \theta_p + b_p) = \phi_p(b_p)$ and the attacker just needs to set $b_p$ in such a way that $\phi_p(b_p)=[0]$.
 This is possible for almost every activation function.
 In practice, this is even possible for the \textit{Sigmoid} function that is zero only when its input is $-\infty$.\footnote{It is sufficient to set $b_p$ to a large negative number.}

 After having nullified the contribution of all kernels in the network, the model is now the constant function $f_\Theta(x) = \phi_l(b_l)$.
-Therefore, the bias term $b_l$ (if any) can still receive a non-zero gradient during the application of SGD. \ifconference A trivial solution for the malicious server is to avoid bias terms when defining the architecture of the model.\footnote{Depending on the learning task, this can be a meaningful architectural choice.} Alternatively, the malicious server can ignore bias terms during the gradient inversion.
-Indeed, these terms represent only a tiny portion of the total number of trainable parameters of the network.
-For instance, in the case of a ResNet50 trained on ImageNet~\cite{resnet}, the bias vector in the final layer counts for only $4\cdot10^{-5}\%$ of the total number of parameters. \fi
+Therefore, the bias term $b_l$ (if any) can still receive a non-zero gradient during the application of SGD.
+Also in this case, the server can either remove the last bias term from the architecture or ignore it during the attack phase (\eg gradient inversion).